2mal3/No-Lag/README.md

  - Unzip the file.
  - Move the folder in the file to a Datapack folder in a world of your choice.

- To uninstall, enter /function #nldl:uninstall
+ To uninstall, enter /function #nld:uninstall